wavesplatform/docs.wavesplatform/docs/en/blockchain/token/readme.md

    Can be done via a [Set Asset Script transaction](/en/blockchain/transaction-type/set-asset-script-transaction).
 If the token is not a smart asset, that is, the script was not attached when the token was issued, then it is impossible to attach the script later.

-* Modifying the name and / or description
+* Modifying the token name and / or description

    Can be done via an [Update Asset Info transaction](/en/blockchain/transaction-type/update-asset-info-transaction).

 ## Tokens of Other Blockchains

 A token issued on another blockchain cannot be used directly on the Waves blockchain.
 However, it is possible to issue a new token on the Waves blockchain, representing the original one, and deploy a gateway that pegs the two tokens 1:1.
 For example, gateway for a
-[ERC20](https://docs.ethhub.io/guides/a-straightforward-guide-erc20-tokens/) token can be created using the [Waves-ERC20-Gateway](https://github.com/PyWaves/Waves -ERC20-Gateway) framework.
+[ERC20](https://docs.ethhub.io/guides/a-straightforward-guide-erc20-tokens/) token can be created using the [Waves-ERC20-Gateway](https://github.com/PyWaves/Waves-ERC20-Gateway) framework.